HOW TO OBTAIN WISDOM – James 1:5-8

 INTRODUCTION:

 Did you know that in the early days of baseball, the batter signaled the pitcher where to throw the ball?
 That’s right, he actually told him where he wanted it!
 He held out his bat and showed him.
-As the sport of baseball progressed, however, the batter had more and more obstacles to overcome – for example, the curveball!
+As the sport of baseball progressed, however, the batter had more and more obstacles to overcome – for example, the curve ball!
 As pitching the ball became more complicated, hitting the ball became more difficult.
 This illustration points us to a modern-day problem.
 Many people believe that they can determine what they want life to give them.
 But the believer in the Lord Jesus Christ who expects his or her Christian life to be easy is in for a shock!

 I. THE GREETING (verse 1)